KrisCris/Palworld-Pal-Editor/README.md

 - [x] Spawn Pal
 - [x] Duplicate Pal
 - [x] Delete Pal
+- [x] Highlight (so you can delete them) / hide pals that are not displayed in game.
 - [x] Unlock Viewing Cage for Selected player (multiplayer server)
 - [x] List Players and Pals
 - [x] Inspect Pal Stats